pokt-network/pocket-network-protocol/utility/README.md

 2. **Latency**: The Round-Trip-Time (RTT) of the the Servicer's response relative to when the request was sent
 3. **Data Accuracy**: The integrity of the Servicer's response

-Since the Fisherman may not necessarily be in the same GeoZone as the Application & Servicers, the Latency will onus will be on them to normalize the TestScores The Fisherman
+Since the Watcher may not necessarily be in the same GeoZone as the Application & Servicers, the Latency will onus will be on them to normalize the TestScores The Watcher

 #### 3.2.3 Report Cards & Test Scores

-A `TestScore` is a collection of samples by a Fisherman of a Servicer, based on the SLA criteria outlined above, throughout the duration of a Session.
+A `TestScore` is a collection of samples by a Watcher of a Servicer, based on the SLA criteria outlined above, throughout the duration of a Session.

 A `ReportCard` is the logical aggregation of multiple `TestScores` over an Actor's registration lifetime.